-Fiber Optic Hot Spot Temperature Monitoring on Power Transformers
+Fiber Optic Hot Spot Temperature Monitoring

 Accurate hot spot temperature measurements can help identify and isolate paper degradation that is related to transformer aging factors.
-Increases in consumer demand in electricity also known as, heavy spike loads, will increase the temperature in power transformers (hot spots) and increase the degradation of the insulating paper.
+Increases in consumer demand for electricity also known as, heavy spike loads, will increase the temperature in power transformers (hot spots) and increase the degradation of the insulating paper.

 Power Transformer Hot Spot Monitoring with Fiber Optic Temperature Sensor

 These thermal effects are a key component to aging a power transformer.
 [IEEE std.
 C57.91.1995 / IEC 60076-7:2018] use Arrhenius formulas for deterioration of organic insulation material with time and temperature.

 Describe the Causes of Hot Spot Formation in Transformers

 When describing direct winding temperature monitoring, you must look at the Direct Current losses and Eddy losses of the axial and radial type which dissipates in transformer windings as the temperature is not uniform around the windings.
 Radial Eddy losses are much higher at the top and bottom of windings.

 In oil-filled power transformers, circulating oil is hotter at the top of the winding.
 Adding up these various heat dissipation phenomena will end up causing “hot spots”.
 Fiber optic temperature sensors provide accurate and fast readings (within MINUTES) of these temperature fluctuations in direct winding temperature monitoring, especially during peak load effects.

 Transformer Temperature Limitations